Skip to main content

 6,dadaliu,38

-Data in the table before loading:
+The data in the table before the import:

 mysql> SELECT * FROM routine_test09;